-In order to work with subscriptions, we first need to understand what exactly is the flow for successful or failed subscription.
-Once we understand the flow, we can work on further steps like provisioning access to product and so on.
+In order to work with subscriptions, we first need to understand what exactly is the flow of a successful or failed subscription.
+Once we understand the flow, we can work on further steps like provisioning access to the products and so on.

 Successful subscription flow

 The following is the flow of events for a successful subscription from the implementation perspective: